crispgm/crispgm.com/doc/about.md

 ### About Crisp
 I am David Zhang, a web developer and software engineer in Baidu, mainly focus on PHP, C, nginx, mysql and awk.
-I graduted from Southeast University and got master of IT in Queensland University of Technology.
+I graduted from Southeast University and then Queensland University of Technology.
 I am strongly against piracy software and advocate free software.

 I enjoy minimalism and simplicity.